braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Custom Event Analytics

 Braze notes the number of times these events have occurred as well as the last time they were performed by each user for segmentation.
-On the [custom events analytics page][7] you can view in aggregate how often each custom event occurs, as well as by segment over time for more detailed analysis.
+On the [Custom Events][7] page in the Dashboard, you can view in aggregate how often each custom event occurs, as well as by segment over time for more detailed analysis.
 This is particularly useful to view how your campaigns have affected custom event activity by looking at the gray lines Braze overlays on the time series to indicate the last time a campaign was sent.

 ![custom_event_analytics_example.png][8]

 {% alert tip %}
-[Incrementing Custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/#integers) can be used to keep a counter on a user action similar to a custom event.
+[Incrementing custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/#integers) can be used to keep a counter on a user action similar to a custom event.
 However, you will not be able to view custom attribute data in a time series.
 User actions that do not need to be analyzed in time series should be recorded via this method.
 {% endalert %}

 ### Custom Events Analytics Not Showing?